BalajiKs171095/mbcrump.github.io/_posts/2015-05-27-using-github-with-visualstudio-code.md

 ![image](/files/gitconfigvscode.jpg)

-This is typically the part where you begin a Google Search because you can't figure out how to get the drop down to populate.
+This is typically the part where you begin a Google Search because you can't figure out how to get the drop down to populate to push your source to a remote server.

 ![image](/files/cantcommittogitvscode.jpg)

-##Fix it!
+##Time to Fix it!

 Open [github.com](http://github.com) and create a Repo.
 Copy the path to the .git for later use.